New Special School for Newham now open

 In September 2024, the Connaught special school opened in temporary accommodation at Upton Cross Primary School and the first pupils have been admitted.

 Newham is continuing to invest in resourced provision at mainstream schools and expansion of special schools where needed.
 In September 2023, 20 additional places opened at JFK special school in Beckton for children and young people with autism.
 A further 20 places will be provided in the 2024-25 academic year.

-For more information about the new special school, please contact:
+For more information about the Connaught special school and expansion of specialist provision, please contact:

-Peter Gibb, Head of Access and Infrastructure at firstname.lastname@example.org
+Peter Gibb, Head of Education Access and Infrastructure at firstname.lastname@example.org